Selling a House During Divorce in California–How-to Guide

 A downside to putting your house on the market prior to divorce is that it makes the matter far more final, and if you are on the fence about selling your family home, it can take an emotional toll.
 There is also the matter of where you and your children will live while your divorce is pending, which can leave you feeling adrift just when you’re about to embark on one of life’s most difficult transitions.

-Selling house during divorce
+Selling a house during divorce

 Selling the house during divorce may not be the best way to go, but sometimes, it’s a necessity.
-If selling property during divorce proceedings is necessary to keep the home out of foreclosure or if you need the cash flow in order to pay the bills or legal expenses while your divorce proceeds, selling your home before your divorce is finalized may be your best option.
+If selling the property during divorce proceedings is necessary to keep the home out of foreclosure or if you need the cash flow in order to pay the bills or legal expenses while your divorce proceeds, selling your home before your divorce is finalized may be your best option.

 On the bright side, selling at this stage ensures that your tax exposure is more limited than it would be if you were single – as long as you qualify in terms of residency requirements.

 Because divorce filings are a matter of public information, the value of the home can be affected.
-Regardless of what your house is worth, buyers recognize that the sale of a home during divorce is generally inspired by financial need, and their offers will very likely reflect this fact.
+Regardless of what your house is worth, buyers recognize that the sale of a home during a divorce is generally inspired by financial need, and their offers will very likely reflect this fact.

 It can’t be overemphasized that divorce comes with a heavy emotional burden, which can be difficult enough to endure without the added stress of selling your family home at the same time.
 Our homes tend to signify comfort and safety, and walking away from this port in a storm can be more emotionally challenging than you may have bargained for.

 Finally, the sale of a house during a divorce requires you and your spouse to come to an agreement on the matter and to ask the court for permission to proceed.
-Many divorcing couples have a difficult time finding common ground on just about every topic, and this mindset can make selling your home during divorce more challenging still.
+Many divorcing couples have a difficult time finding common ground on just about every topic, and this mindset can make selling your home during divorce more challenging.

-Selling house after divorce
+Selling a house after divorce

 Selling the house after divorce can come with distinct advantages.
 If the court deemed the home your separate property in the divorce, selling it becomes your sole decision.
 You won’t need to formulate a plan with your ex, and you can proceed on your own terms.